Being unprepared can cause major frustrations and can easily lead to mistakes with your case.

 A pedestrian accident can change your life in seconds, leaving lasting physical and financial burdens.
 Injuries are often serious—broken bones, head trauma, spinal damage, or internal bleeding—and may require surgery, extended hospital stays, and months of therapy.
 Medical expenses mount quickly, and time away from work can drain savings.
 Meanwhile, the driver’s insurance company looks for ways to deny or reduce payment, using Alabama’s strict contributory negligence law to argue that you share blame.
 Acting quickly to document the scene, gather witness accounts, and seek medical treatment strengthens your right to financial compensation and helps protect your future.

 With deep roots in Alabama and decades of experience with pedestrian accident claims, McCutcheon & Hamner is the law firm you need.
 Our team blends proven legal strategies with a detailed knowledge of local courts, traffic patterns, and community resources—insight that can strongly influence the outcome.
-We investigate thoroughly, build clear evidence, and stand up to insurance companies determined to limit payment.
+Joel and I investigate thoroughly, build clear evidence, and stand up to insurance companies determined to limit payment.
 Schedule a free consultation today to discuss your personal injury claim.

 Pedestrian injury cases are far more complicated than most people realize.
 Insurance companies often work quickly to shift blame onto the person who was hit, hoping to avoid paying.
 Alabama’s strict contributory negligence law makes this even tougher because proving that a pedestrian was even one percent at fault can prevent any compensation.
 Building a strong claim requires careful investigation of the crash scene, witness accounts, traffic camera footage, and medical evidence to counter those tactics and keep responsibility where it belongs.